FindNorthStar/MyFirstApp_ChatRoom_JAIN-SIP/README.md

 The android JAIN-SIP sample code can be found on https://telestax.com/jain-sip-stack-for-android/ .

 The functions include multi chat, single chat ,friend list ,sending and receiving emoji ,changing online status.

+Thanks for the android emoji repository on https://github.com/shlsy/yykEmoji .